388th Fighter Wing: History

-On 23 November 1953, the 388th Fighter-Bomber Wing was activated as part of Tactical Air Command.
+On 23 November 1953, the 388th Fighter-Bomber Wing was activated as part of Tactical Air Command (TAC).
 The wing was reactivated following Secretary of State John Foster Dulles' promise to provide NATO with four additional tactical fighter wings to increase its defenses against the Soviet Union due to the outbreak of the Cold War.
 The 388th Fighter-Interceptor Wing activated as the 388th Fighter-Bomber Group (later renamed 388th Operations Group) and became the wing's primary combat element.
 The group's squadrons were equipped with North American F-86F Sabres, and training commenced for operational proficiency.

-Once training levels for pilots and aircrews had reached operational levels, the 50th FBW began preparations for its move to France.
-On 12 December 1954, the 388th FBW arrived at its new home, the newly constructed Étain-Rouvres Air Base.
+Once training levels for pilots and aircrews had reached operational levels, the 50th began preparations for its move to France.
+On 12 December 1954, the 388th arrived at its new home, the newly constructed Étain-Rouvres Air Base.

 United States Air Forces in Europe

-563d TFS F-86F, F Ser.
-No. 53-1111, about 1955.
-Note Wing Commander's markings on aircraft.
+563d Squadron F-86F (Note: Aircraft is North American F-86F Sabre, serial 53-1111, about 1955.
+Note Wing Commander's markings on aircraft.)